fsbitbybit/fsbitbybit/README.md

 Currently know a bit of java, javascript and python in progamming languages.
 Currently dabble a bit in html.
 I am interested in learning rust because it is open source, blazing fast and secure.

-I have one main project that is the (pomodoro app)[https://github.com/fsbitbybit/Portifolio/tree/master/python-projects/pomodoro-timer], that is not complete yet due to issues with buffering.
+I have one main project that is the [pomodoro app](https://github.com/fsbitbybit/Portifolio/tree/master/python-projects/pomodoro-timer), that is not complete yet due to issues with buffering.

 ### Fun facts:
 - I love abstract concepts